 - Performing annual audits of the firm’s books and records

-CCLS can assist firms with their monitoring, auditing and testing efforts, and even perform independent compliance reviews.
-For more information on this and other related subjects, please contact us at email@example.com or (619) 278-0020.
+Core Compliance can assist firms with their monitoring, auditing, and testing efforts, and even perform independent compliance reviews.
+For more information on this and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.